How many chromosomes are in a liver cell?

 There are 46 chromosomes in each liver cell.

-How many chromosomes are there in somatic cells?
+How many chromosomes are in a human kidney cell?

 Question: humans have 46 chromosomes in their kidney cells.

 Why do reproductive cells have 23 chromosomes?